Preschool Autism Program

 To enroll in the Preschool Autism Program:

-Step 1: The physician or psychologist diagnoses Autism Spectrum Disorder.
+Step 1: The professional diagnoses Autism Spectrum Disorder.

-Step 2: The physician or psychologist sends a confirmation of the diagnosis form to the Department.
+Step 2: The professional sends a confirmation of the diagnosis form to the Department.

-Step 3: The Department contacts the family to explain the services and, with parental consent, initiates the program enrollment process.
+Step 3: The Department contacts the family to explain the services and, with parental/guardian consent, initiates the program enrollment process.

 All intervention is based on a personalized learning plan developed between the family and a Behaviour Consultant or Clinical Supervisor.
 These clinicians have advanced training in assessing needs, developing programs and evaluating outcomes.
 Behaviour Interventionists provide direct intervention.